pi-hole/docker-pi-hole/README.md

-A [Docker](https://www.docker.com/what-docker) project to make lightweight x86 and ARM continer with [pi-hole](https://pi-hole.net) functionality.
+A [Docker](https://www.docker.com/what-docker) project to make lightweight x86 and ARM container with [pi-hole](https://pi-hole.net) functionality.
 Why?
 Maybe you don't have a Raspberry Pi lying around but you do have a Docker server.

 **Now with ARM (actual docker-pi) support!**  Just install docker on your Rasberry-Pi and run docker image `diginc/pi-hole:arm` tag (see below for full required command).